WENWENYU/jamesdiao.github.io/_posts/2017-09-05-ypu-bobby-jindal.md

 I hope that I represented Jindal's points fairly, but it's also easy to miss things in a speech.
 Either way, I learned a lot about the fundamental logic behind the conservative view on healthcare.
 It's a really complicated issue, and I see how I could come to support the other side, given a different set of assumptions and values.

-## Update 1 (09/07/2017)
+### Update 1 (09/07/2017)

 The Yale Daily News (YDN) published [a piece](https://yaledailynews.com/blog/2017/09/07/jindal-rejects-single-payer-health-care-at-ypu-debate/) on his speech!
 It definitely helped fill in some of the arguments that I didn't quite catch.

-## Update 2 (01/19/2018)
+### Update 2 (01/19/2018)

-The YDN reported [infighting at the YPU](https://yaledailynews.com/blog/2018/01/19/jindal-visit-created-divisive-ypu-budget-deficit/) over unexpected costs of bringing Bobby Jindal.
+The YDN later reports [infighting at the YPU](https://yaledailynews.com/blog/2018/01/19/jindal-visit-created-divisive-ypu-budget-deficit/) over unexpected costs of bringing Bobby Jindal.
 > Jindal’s costly visit to the YPU — compounded by the lack of a YAF grant to help pay for it — created a temporary $13,477 budget deficit, prompting finger-pointing within the organization’s executive board last semester.

-Looks like he likes living large, who'd have thought?
+### Update 3 (01/22/2018)

-## Update 3 (01/22/2018)
+YPU President Brian Cashin [challenges the YDN article](/PDF/YPU_Response.pdf).
+Apparently, the deficit was never unexpected or a problem, and the YPU endowment is richer than ever.

-The YPU President [responds](/PDF/YPU_Response.pdf) to YDN!
+> The recent Yale Daily News article about the YPU debate with Governor Bobby Jindal exhibits overt disregard for fact and the standards of journalism and seemingly endeavors to veil the bright progress achieved by the Yale Political Union during the autumn of 2017.

-> The recent Yale Daily News article about the Yale Political Union debate with Governor Bobby Jindal exhibits overt disregard for fact and the standards of journalism and seemingly endeavors to veil the bright progress achieved by the Yale Political Union during the autumn of 2017.
+*(This is exactly the kind of self-aggrandizing language I meant earlier.)*